bagrat/calm/README.md

     Any function parameters that do not appear as path arguments, are considered query arguments.
-If a default value is assigned for a query arguemnt it is considered optional.
+If a default value is assigned for a query argument it is considered optional.
 And finally if not all required query arguments are passed, `400` HTTP error is returned.
     """
     return {